What are the causes of chronic cystitis?

 - Avoid irritating your anus and vagina while washing – use water and avoid using soap

-- Avoid using a contraceptive diaphragm and spermicide as well as anything that “messes” with your normal vaginal balance
+- Avoid using a contraceptive diaphragm and spermicide as well as anything that changes your normal vaginal balance

 - Pee after sex in order to remove any bacteria transferred during sex